tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

 The list of things that I plan to do in the order I want to do them:

+* Fix bugs...
+* Paging when there are too many entries so the index would become too long
 * A document with incomplete title must break the build
 * Check the guide to set up a new blog site really works
 * Make sure no broken links can get on our site.
 Look at this: